lennihein/cpu-emulator/doc/04_backend.md

 In the second phase the instruction is said to be *retiring*.
 It determines if it causes a *fault*, which in this case means a *microarchitectural* fault.
 These can be architecturally visible faults like memory protection violations or architecturally invisible faults like branch mispredictions; both are handled the same way in the Execution Engine.
 Once the instruction finishes retiring its slot becomes available again and may be used to execute a new instruction.

+TODO: Describe concrete execution/retirement behavior for each instruction category?

 <!-- - In each clock cycle only one instruction is able to finish execution or retirement
   - Models contention of the common data bus, and improves debugging experience -->